Zs01t/synthetic_data_generator_blender_addon/README.md

 The add-on also requires the Import-EXport: Wavefront OBJ format add-on version 3.9.0.
 In theory it is an already installed package in this version of Blender, you just need to enable it.

 To install the add-on, download the repository as a zip file.
-Then, in Blender, navigate to Edit>Preferences> Addons and click Install.
+Then, in Blender, navigate to Edit > Preferences > Addons and click Install.
 Select the downloaded zip.
 The addon should then appear in the list of addons (in the Object category).
 Click the checkbox to activate the addon.

-After installation, the addon can be use in the Layout tab's N menu.
+After installation, the addon can be used in the Layout tab's N menu.

 ![Image showing the SDG Panel at the N Panel](https://github.com/user-attachments/assets/4a9806be-1cc1-44a6-bd73-b3d51ab4abdc)